emericklaw/Bruce-Device-Info-App/README.md

 ## Installation

-Place the `DeviceInfo.js` file in your Bruce device's `/scripts` directory and run it through the `JS Interpreter` menu.
+Place the `Device Info.js` file in your Bruce device's `/scripts` directory and run it through the `JS Interpreter` menu.